GDP in Germany

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The Markit Flash Composite Purchasing Managers’ Index (PMI) rose to 57.0 in March, up from 56.1 in February and the highest mark in almost six years.
+The Markit Flash Composite Purchasing Managers’ Index (PMI) fell to 56.3 in April, down from 57.1 in March, which had marked the highest reading in almost six years.